 They got married in 2005 in a civil ceremony at the Windsor Guildhall.
 It was followed by a wedding blessing at St. George’s Chapel at Windsor Castle.
 She subsequently assumed the title Duchess of Cornwall till the time her husband became King, following which Camilla became Queen Consort.
 She has been performing royal duties since she became the Duchess of Cornwall.

-The Next Generation Of The British Royal Family Tree: Princess Charlotte, Master Archie And More
+Prince George To Miss Lilibet: Looking At The Next Generation Of The British Royal Family Tree

 The engagement ring and crown jewels